Back to blog

 Exterior temperature sensors aren’t about giving drivers and passengers an idea of the climate they’re stepping into.

 Like an in-cabin HVAC temperature sensor, an external device tells the vehicle how hard some of its other systems, such as the thermal management system, have to work to overcome environmental temperatures.
-Outside temperature sensors are typically installed under the hood of a car or truck.
+Outside temperature sensors are typically installed in the side mirror or in the front fascia of the vehicle and provide critical information to the sophisticated algorithms to manage vehicle performance.
+These systems need to understand ambient temperature to properly manage the multiple heat exchangers, pumps, and compressor systems in the vehicle.

 New call-to-action